Cardinal Ritter College Prep High School: Background

 Cardinal Ritter Prep opened on September 6, 1979.
 It is named for Cardinal Joseph Ritter, Archbishop of St. Louis in the mid-20th century.
 From 1977–1978, a community representative task force was established by the Board of Catholic Education of the St. Louis Archdiocese to study the future existence of a Catholic school in the old Labouré location in North St. Louis.
 Arrangements to establish Cardinal Ritter College Prep High School as a co-educational college preparatory high school began in August 1979.

 On May 18, 2003, Cardinal Justin Rigali dedicated the new Cardinal Ritter Preparatory High School adjacent to the Saint Louis University campus.
 The school opened for students in August 2003.
 Ritter Prep is ranked in the top 50% among the large private high schools in Missouri.

 Location

 When the school first opened, it was located in the neighborhood of Walnut Park.
 In 2003, a new location was opened adjacent to Saint Louis University on 701 N. Spring Ave.

 Athletics

-The school is in MSHSAA Class 3.
+The school is in MSHSAA Class 3, with some sports played in different classes based on size and success.
+Cardinal Ritter plays soccer in Class 1, while its football program has moved up from Class 3 to the much more prestigious Class 5 in recent years to accommodate the level of success the team has had.
 The athletic conference they are a member of is the Archdiocesan Athletic Association.
 The school has 8 varsity sports.
 Sports offered here are Football, Volleyball, Dance, Cheerleading, Cross Country, Boys Basketball, Girls Basketball, Baseball, Boys Track & Field, and Girls Track & Field.